ewannthomas/farmer_agency_vdsa/data_docs/raw_data_wrangle.md

 The duplicates were checked on columns `hh_id`, `sl_no`, and `plot_code`.
 There were no duplicates.
 Later, all columns which had numeric values were converted to float data type.
 Teh column `plot_name` was removed because `plot_code` enabled identification of the rows uniquely.
 Columns on ownership status, change of ownership status, source of irrigation, soil type, fertility and degradation, bunding and bunding type were reassigned to their corrsponding string based vategory values as in the questionnaire.
 Columns which housed values beyond any defined category of any column was enetered as col_name_others.
 Such other column which had string values were removed fromthe datastet. e.g.: bund_type_others

+Also, the column revenue had 1487 observations with the rogue string "DK".
+This is expected to mean "Don't Know" and these cases were set to missing to avoid string value presence in a numeric column.

 For the follwoing households, `plot_code` was missing and no other information except household id and year were available: